-For 2017, a cafeteria plan may not allow an employee to request salary reduction contributions for a health FSA in excess of $2,600.
-The salary reduction contribution limitation of $2,600 does not include any amount (up to $500) carried over from a previous year.
-In 2018 the limit will increase to $2,650.
+For 2018, a cafeteria plan may not allow an employee to request salary reduction contributions for a health FSA in excess of $2,650.
+The salary reduction contribution limitation of $2,650 does not include any amount (up to $500) carried over from a previous year.
+The limit for 2019 has increased to $2,700.

 EMPLOYEE’S FICA PAID BY EMPLOYER